jhpyle/docassemble/_docs/docker.md

 Storage](#persistent azure).

 It is very important to avoid a forced shutdown of **docassemble**.
-The container runs a [PostgreSQL] server, and the data files of the server may become corrupted if [PostgreSQL] is not gracefully shut down.
+The container runs a [PostgreSQL] server (unless configured to use an external SQL server), and the data files of the server may become corrupted if [PostgreSQL] is not gracefully shut down.
 To facilitate [data storage] (more on this later), **docassemble** backs up your data during the shutdown process and restores from that backup during the initialization process.
 If the shutdown process is interrupted, your data may be left in an inconsistent state and there may be errors during later initialization.

 To see a list of stopped containers, run `docker ps -a`.
 To remove a container, run `docker rm <containerid>`.